MinervaRose/MinervaRose.github.io/docs/_posts/2023-03-12-jack-russell-sweater.markdown

 *Careful you are not doing DC2tog, you are actually making two DC.
 Do not chain after making your two DC.*

-Then in the corner space made: DC3.
+Then in the corner space make: DC3.
 Ch1.
 DC3.
 Yes all of that in that space.

 You have just made your first green corner.